anatoliykhait/anatoliykhait/research.md

 taking into account finite wave height and associated nonlinear effects.
 Nonetheless, a significant inaccuracy in wave generation still exists and has no generally accepted explanation of its physical origin.
-In this project, we implement state-of-the-art analytic and numerical techniques to gain a better physical insight into the interaction of nonlinear wave fields with the stationary and moving solid bodies submerged in the water.
+In this project, we implement state-of-the-art analytic and numerical techniques to gain a physical insight into the interaction of nonlinear wave fields with the stationary and moving solid bodies submerged in the water.
 This includes wave generation by mechanical wavemakers.